How to Say Night in Japanese (6 Words, Night vs Knight)

 Now you know exactly why 『晩 (ban)』 shows up at dinnertime, why 『夜中 (yonaka)』 means someone’s still awake at 3 am, and why 『ナイト (naito)』 might be talking about a knight, not bedtime at all.

-The next time one of these shows up in an anime, manga, game, song, or even a text from a friend late at night, you’ll know exactly what kind of night they mean, and that’s proof this study session paid off.
+The next time one of these words shows up in an anime, manga, game, or song, or even a text from a friend late at night, you’ll know exactly what part of the night they mean.

 Alex